sophiexsf/School_District_Analysis/README.md

 * Average math scores are higher at 83.42 in the full data set vs. 83.35 in the adjusted data set, increasing the passing rate by approximately 0.1 percentage point (93.27% vs. 93.19%).
 * Average reading scores are lower at 83.85 in the full data set vs. 83.90 in the adjusted data set, whereas the passing rate increased by approximately 0.3 percentage points (97.31% vs. 97.02%).

-The lower average reading scores suggest that any intentional changes to the scores would benefit the students (and the school's ranking) only in math.

 Full school summary: